qor/auth/README.md

 Auth is a modular authentication system for web development in Golang, it provides different authentication backends to accelerate your development.

-Currently Auth has database password, github, google authentication support, and it is fairly easy to add other support based on [Auth's Provider interface](https://godoc.org/github.com/qor/auth#Provider)
+Currently Auth has database password, github, google, facebook authentication support, and it is fairly easy to add other support based on [Auth's Provider interface](https://godoc.org/github.com/qor/auth#Provider)

 ## Quick Start